NulliFieDFPV/hottv4bl32telemetry/README.md

 Receives HoTT V4 telemetry data, converts to BLHeli_32/Kiss Telemetry and writes data to a second UART.

 This code is UNTESTED, AI gave me some code to start with.

+For single ESC a ESP32 C3 is fine, for multiple ESCs RP2040 for additional hardware UARTs.